Displayr/rhtmlDonut/docs/layout_algorithm.md

 * *donut inner radius*: The radius of the inside of the donut, expressed as a proportion of the donut outer radius.
 Set to 0 to make a traditional pie graph.
 * *label offset*: The distance the labels should be placed "beyond" the outer donut radius, expressed as a proportion of the donut outer radius.
-* *max label width percentage*: maximum label width as a percentage of total width
+* *max label width*: maximum label width as a proportion of total canvas width
 * *label font size*: initial font size used for labels before adjustments
 * *label _minimum_ font size*: the minimum font size to be used.
 Adjustments will not shrink font beyond this value
 * *use inner labels*: if true, then labels will be moved inside the donut during collision resolution phase